-3. Duties & Responsibilities
+2. Duties and Responsibilities

-- To present a positive and professional personal image at all times, contributing to a professional office environment. - To take the lead role in the College office including responsibility for all general administration and clerical duties required of the office team. - To oversee the processes for dealing with mail and correspondence, ensuring items are circulated, and prioritised in terms of importance and urgency for the SLT. - Provide hospitality to individual guests and liaise with the Canteen Manager for larger school events. - To support the Bursar in all aspects of the financial management of the College. - To deputise for the Bursar if required in all aspects of the financial management of the College. - To undertake administrative and financial work of a confidential nature for the Bursar and Principal, including general support for the Bursar as required (such as checking off orders as they arrive, putting invoices on the system, ordering and delivery notes etc.) - General Office Administration including the input and upkeep of pupil records on SIMS, Parentmail, Schoolcloud and SIMS Parent app and the upkeep of Pupil filing.
-(Training will be provided on maintaining these apps)
+- To always present a positive and professional personal image, • contributing to a professional office environment. - To take the lead role in the College office including responsibility for all • General Administration and clerical duties required of the office team. - Provide the primary administrative support to the Vice Principals and Senior Leadership Team and staff. - To oversee the processes for dealing with mail and correspondence, ensuring items are circulated, and prioritised in terms of importance and urgency for the SLT. - To oversee, line manage and quality assure the work of the office staff. - Provide hospitality to individual guests and liaise with the Canteen Manager for larger school events. - To support the Finance and Administration Manager in various aspects of the financial management of the College. - To deputise for the Finance and Administration Manager if required • - To undertake administrative and financial work of a confidential nature for the Finance and Administration Manager and Principal, including general support for the Finance and Administration Manager as required (such as checking off orders as they arrive, putting invoices on the system, ordering and delivery notes etc.) - General office Administration including the Input and upkeep of pupil records on SIMS, School Gateway, School cloud apps etc. and the upkeep of Pupil filing.
+(Training will be provided on maintaining these apps) - Administration of EMA in collaboration with Head of Sixth Form • - Maintenance and recording of Petty Cash account - Support the Co-ordination and setup of Parent/Teacher Afternoons.

-- Administration of EMA in collaboration with Head of Sixth Form - Maintenance and recording of Petty Cash account - Co-ordination and setup of Parent/Teacher Afternoons. - Provide administrative support to the Principal, Vice Principals and Senior Leadership Team. - To attend meetings, document actions arising from meetings attended by Principal, SLT as required. - To have an overview and manage visitors and book meeting spaces where relevant. - Responsible for the day-to-day operation of safeguarding processes for internal and external visitors, including induction to the school facilities and processes, along with the Admin Team. - To cover receptionist/administrator absences and annual leave, and work cohesively together with administrative staff to ensure the smooth running of the College Office for our pupils and all those involved. - To undertake First Aid training and assist with first aid for pupils along with the other office staff. - In association with the SEO and SLT to coordinate and support the organisation of events e.g., Awards ceremonies.
+- Provide administrative support to the Principal, Vice Principals and Senior Leadership Team. - To attend meetings, document actions arising from meetings • attended by Principal, SLT as required. - Support the Senior Executive Officer in taking up references and • setting up interviews, preparing all pre-interview paperwork and packs for those involved with the interviews. - To have an overview and manage visitors and book meeting spaces • where relevant. - Responsible for the day-to-day operation of safeguarding processes • for internal and external visitors, including induction to the school facilities and processes, along with the Admin Team. - To cover receptionist/administrator absences and annual leave, and • work cohesively together with administrative staff to ensure the smooth running of the College Office for our pupils and all those involved. - To undertake first aid training and assist with first aid for pupils along • with the other office staff. - In association with the SEO and SLT to coordinate and support the organisation of events e.g., Awards ceremonies. - To establish constructive relationships and communication with other agencies/professionals. - Work in partnership and deputise, if required, for the Senior Executive Officer - To be flexible and work according to college needs, which may • involve assisting other areas which are commensurate with the grading of the post. - To attend and support College festivals, open mornings, prize giving, • parents' evenings, events, recruitment processes if requested.

-- To establish constructive relationships and communication with other agencies/professionals. - Work in partnership and deputise, if required, for the Senior Executive Officer. - To be flexible and work according to the College needs, which may involve assisting other areas which are commensurate with the grading of the post. - To attend and support College festivals, open mornings, prize giving, parents' evenings, events, recruitment processes if requested. - Any other duties as may reasonably be expected in connection with this post as requested by Line Management
+Any other duties as may reasonably be expected in connection with this post as requested by Line Management